avengerxsg/Skilltree/README.txt

 Documentation

 Author: Di'el aka dakaringer
-Project: BnS Skill Tree
+Project: BnS Tree

-Di'el's Skill Tree Simulator for Blade & Soul
+Skill Tree Simulator for Blade & Soul

 This is a skill tree simulator for all classes of Blade & Soul.
+This was done possible by reading the source markup of the official Blade & Soul korean website.
-This was done possible by reading the source (using the view source button of a browser) of the official Blade & Soul korean website.
-Most functions should work without an internet connection.
-Only some images are downloaded from other sites.
+This project is hosted on Github Pages with a custom domain (bnstree.com)

 Disclaimer:

 The following files (used for the skill tree itself) is made by ncsoft.
-Most of those are modified by me for translating, fixing bugs and optimizing webpage size.
+Most of these were heavily modified by me for translation, fixing bugs and optimizing webpage + user experience.

 data_skill-tooltip.js (split into separate files for each class) data_skill-tooltip-attribute.js